Graduate Programs in Museum Studies

-Masters in Museum Studies programs might confer Master of Arts (MA), Master of Science (MS), or MBA degrees, depending on the nature of the program.
+Museum Studies masters programs might confer Master of Arts (MA), Master of Science (MS), or MBA degrees, depending on the nature of the program.
 Check with individual schools to learn more about courses, degree types and requirements.

 At the doctorate level, museum studies graduate programs typically award a PhD degree.
 Museum Studies PhD Programs tend to focus on a specific area of discipline.
 This could include options like art history, conservation, or archival science, to name a few examples.
-That’s because museum studies doctoral programs aim to hone in-depth subject-matter expertise in a particular area.
+That’s because museum studies doctoral programs aim to hone in-depth subject-matter expertise.

-Most doctorate museum studies programs are research focused and include a dissertation requirement.
-Here students conduct independent research in their area of interest in an attempt to contribute new knowledge to the field.
 Coursework may touch on advanced topics in museum studies, as well as research methodologies and best practices.
 Because programs vary and may be designed to reflect student interests, its best to speak with your preferred museum studies programs directly.

 Graduate Museum Studies Certificate Programs tend to be shorter than full degree programs.
 Less courses may be required, allowing full time students to graduate in 1-2 years.
-Because of this, some students may prefer to earn a certificate in museum studies to complement another discipline like art history or anthropology.
+Because of this, some students may prefer to earn a certificate in museum studies to complement a degree in another discipline like art history or anthropology.

-Certificate museum studies programs could be offered at the masters or doctoral level.
-They may be broad in nature or focus on a specific discipline.
 Remember as you search that these and other related programs may vary from the descriptions above.
 You could find contrast in content, approach, or other details.
-You may also come across some program types that are not listed here.
-For more information, reach out to the museum studies gradaute programs you’re considering attending.

 Not sure what kind of grad program would work in your life?
 Museum studies or museology graduate programs could be offered in several potentially convenient formats.
 So whether you want the stability and resources of a physical classroom, ultimate flexibility to accommodate your hectic schedule, or maybe a little of both, you might find a museum studies program that suits your preferences.

-Each individual museum studies graduate program may be organized a little differently.
+Each individual museum studies program may be organized a little differently.
 Details could depend on the school, the program level, the focus, and other contributing factors.
 On top of that, the way each program is scheduled, and the resources offered by that program, may also vary.
 For more information, follow up with your selected programs.

-On top of selecting a program level, degree type, and program format, you might have a few additional concerns when finding a musuem studies graduate program that works for you.
-Here are a few more things you might want to think about.
+On top of selecting a program level, degree type, and program format, you might have a few additional concerns when deciding between musuem studies graduate programs.
+Here are some more things you might want to think about.